 This session is to help the young person understand how emotions are triggered and what effect they have on the mind and the body.
-The aim is to widen understanding of emotions beyond simple angry/sad/happy etc and to have greater awareness of how to manage their own emotions.
+Widening understanding of emotions beyond simple angry/sad/happy etc. and to have greater awareness of how to manage their own emotions.